Balasubramanian-pg/COF-CO3/Domain 1.0 Snowflake AI Data Cloud Features and Architecture/1.3 Snowflake Object Hierarchy and Types/Session and Context/Readme.md

 >[!Tip]
 >**Context** <br>
->Context in Snowflake refers to the current execution environment settings that determine how SQL statements behave.
-It includes the current role, warehouse, database, and schema.
-Context is scoped to a session but can be changed multiple times within that session using USE commands.
-Context determines object name resolution and privileges for every statement executed.
+>Context in Snowflake refers to the current execution environment settings that determine how SQL statements behave. <br>
+> 1. It includes the current role, warehouse, database, and schema.
+> 2. Context is scoped to a session but can be changed multiple times within that session using USE commands.
+> 3. Context determines object name resolution and privileges for every statement executed.

+>[!Note]
-Context resolution is hierarchical and stateful.
-Every SQL statement executes against the current session context unless explicitly overridden.
+>Context resolution is hierarchical and stateful. <br>
+>Every SQL statement executes against the current session context unless explicitly overridden.

 ```sql
 SELECT